MuckRock/documentcloud/docs/api/api.md

 before publishing them.
 The pages which are redacted will be fully flattened and reprocessed, so that the original content is not present in lower levels of the image or as text data.
 Redactions are not reversible, and may only be created, not retrieved or edited.
+Redacting a document strips available metadata from a document about authorship, creation date, etc. If this is a concern to you, you may want to hold onto an original copy before redaction, as it is irreversible.

 #### Fields